 Many bridal makeup artists do makeup and hair; from artists that are doing this full-time, to the artists that are doing bridal makeup occasionally as an additional source of income.

 Keep that in mind if you want to do weddings because you have to be on point with your services and there is a lot of stuff you need to go through before starting out.
 You would need to focus a lot of your time on the business side of the job.
 It would be beneficial to market yourself and your services in a way that helps you stand out.

 Traveling is a big part of the job.
 From the clients living in suburbs to destination weddings, you are going to travel a lot.
 Not all of your clients are going to live on the public transit routes, they are going to live all over the place.

 If you don’t have one, you might want to get a car.
-If you want to take this more seriously, in order to be more accessible and take more jobs, the car is your best investment.
+If you are going to take this more seriously, to be more accessible and take more jobs, the car is your best investment.
 Making sure you can get to places easily and on time and in a costly manner is going to be very important when you are running your own business.

 *If you are going to fly to a destination, learning to pack your kit to be easy to travel around with, is a lifesaver.
-Also, consider getting insurance for your kit.
+If such occasion arises, consider getting insurance for your kit.

 Working on weekends and holidays

 There are more busy months in the year but expect to work all year round.
 You will be working mostly on weekends, and holidays.
-People get married on Saturday, Sunday, New Year’s Eve, Christmas Eve, Thanksgiving, but also on Thursday, Friday and many other holidays.
+People get married on Saturday, Sunday, New Year’s Eve, Christmas Eve, Thanksgiving, and many other holidays.